 The Pre-Award Process: The work of proposal preparation is divided collaboratively between the PI, their project team, and the SPAR office.
 Our process follows the general pattern outlined at a very high, condensed level below, with ongoing contact and communication between all parties.
 In particular, please note the key role of the Chairperson, Dean, and Authorized Organizational Representative (AOR) approval in advance of any submission to an external funder on behalf of SCSU.

 Proposal Planning Resources: The following resources are meant to help you determine whether a selected funding opportunity is appropriate for you and prepare your project prior to submission.
 If you find that a link is broken, please contact the pre-award staff.
-In addition, please visit our Announcements page for a list of upcoming semester events, and for access to our SPAR Newsletter (coming soon!).
+In addition, please visit our Announcements page for a list of upcoming semester events.
 Let us know if there's a subject you'd like to learn more about, and check back frequently for updates.

 Funding Eligibility Checklist: Like projects, funding opportunities come in many shapes and sizes, and not every funding opportunity will be a guaranteed fit.
 Funders may specify who is eligible to receive grants based on their geographic location, organization type, level of experience, or even the types of costs they expect to incur.
 This one-page checklist is meant to be a guide for helping you determine whether or not a funding opportunity is appropriate to your needs.